dotnet/roslyn/Notes-on-formatting.md

 ### TODO
 - some operations apply to spans
-- newlines and suppressions
-- indentation (and the relation to newlines)
-- gif for anchoring
 - Triggers for formatting (user can trigger, brace completion, end-of-line or other special characters?)
 - brace completion
 - note that in some scenarios, there isn't a need for formatting the whole document, so some operations that are deemed irrelevant will be discarded.